Dave Stevens (amputee sportsman)

-He is currently a reporter for the Disability Channel and interviews some of the biggest names in sports and entertainment history.

-He also co-hosts a Celebrity Amputee Golf tournament yearly in the Orlando area that recently celebrated its 10th year.

 In 2012 Wickenburg High School renamed their Most Valuable Player award to the "Dave Stevens Hustle Award" in honor of his amazing career at the High School in the 1980s.

 In November 2013, Stevens joined the WWAFT Amputee Football Team as a Quarterback and Defensive Lineman.
-He continued to tour with the team as they took on NFL alumni and raise awareness for our wounded military heroes.
-Stevens has played in 19 games with the WWAFT team and they are 21–0 vs NFL Competition.
+He continued to tour with the team as they took on NFL alumni and raise awareness for injured military veterans.
+Stevens played in 19 games with the WWAFT team on the way to a 21–0 record vs NFL Competition.

+He has been featured on several TV shows, including CBS Morning News, The Today Show, Good Morning America, This Week in Baseball, Baseball Tonight, Extra, USA Today, Sports Illustrated, Baseball America, The National Enquirer, Star Magazine, People, & ESPN's SportsCenter.
+He also appears in 2 books about his career "Slouching Toward Fargo" by Neal Karlan and "Baseball Graffiti" by Ed Howsam.

+Stevens tried out for the Dallas Cowboys, the Cincinnati Reds and the Minnesota Twins.
+He has also worked out with the Tampa Rays and Minnesota Twins in Florida, taking batting and fielding practice, as well as throwing out the first pitch in 3 games.
+Stevens continues to work out with Minor League baseball teams around the country.